Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-1/creating-a-script.md

 ### Using Print() For Your Own Messages

 Print functions display text on the screen, as you saw earlier.
 It's one of the first functions many people learn since it's a simple way of giving the script a command.
-To see your variable, use the `print()` function.
+To see your variable, use the `Global.LuaGlobals.print()` function.

 1. On a new line, type `print()`.